pepijnkokke/LogStreamer/readme.txt

   option is that you are using plain text files, where I am using the gzipped files taken directly from: https://dumps.wikimedia.org/other/pageviews/2016/2016-10/

+  If you care about which XML config file Ignite uses, then there is a `--config` option built into the executable JAR file (see run.sh).
+  Make sure that you've set IGNITE_HOME if you want to have any chance to find your config file, though...
+I've done no such thing.